yegor256/blog/_drafts/printers.md

 Getters and setters [are evil]({% pst 2014/sep/2014-09-16-getters-and-setters-are-evil %}).
 No need to argue about this, it's settled.
 You disagree?
 It's not important now.
-Let's say, we want to get rid of getters.
+Let's say we want to get rid of getters.

 <!--more-->